-As you continue to rebuild your life clean and sober, you may now have the desire to look for a partner who can be a part of your support system and become an added benefit to your new life.
+As you continue to rebuild your life clean and sober, you may now have the desire to look for a partner who can be a part of your support system and who will further enrich your new life.
 However, the idea of now trying to search for a potential partner may seem daunting or even frightening.
-You have more things to take into consideration now that you are sober and you may not even be certain if your current stage of recovery is a good time to look.
+You have more things to take into consideration now that you are have recovered from addiction, and you may not even be certain whether your current stage of recovery is a good time to look.

 When is the best time in recovery to start looking for a relationship?